Police helicopter in near collision with drone above Auckland motorway

-Staff on board the Police Eagle helicopter narrowly avoided a crash with a drone in the early hours of this morning.
+Staff on board the Police Eagle helicopter narrowly avoided a crash with a drone while flying over Auckland's Spaghetti Junction in the early hours of this morning.

-The chopper was flying over Spaghetti Junction at just under 1400ft when the pilot spotted a drone about 10 metres away.
+The chopper was flying over the motorway at just under 1400ft when the pilot spotted a drone about 10 metres away.

-Inspector Jim Wilson, acting District Commander for Auckland City said the crew were forced to take "immediate evasive actions to avoid a serious collision".
+Inspector Jim Wilson, acting district commander for Auckland City, said the crew were forced to take "immediate evasive actions to avoid a serious collision".

-It is believed there were also two other unauthorised drones in the immediate vicinity.
+• Got a drone for Christmas?
+Read this - the rules are tougher than you think

+• Whenuapai Air Force base warns locals after drone incidents twice close airspace

-"The pilot and crew ere left shaken after evasive action was taken."
+"The pilot and crew were left shaken after evasive action was taken."

 Police suspended operations for the rest of the shift as a precautionary measure.
 The chopper was inspected and crew were interviewed by detectives.

+"The actions of these people in flying a drone dangerously close to the Eagle helicopter is totally irresponsible and Police will investigate thoroughly.

-Police are working with the Civil Aviation Authority.
+Wilson said it is believed there were also two other unauthorised drones in the immediate vicinity and police are now working with the Civil Aviation Authority.

 Normal operations have resumed this morning.

-"The actions of these people in flying a drone dangerously close to the Eagle helicopter is totally irresponsible and Police will investigate thoroughly."

-The incident marks what was otherwise a mostly well-behaved New Year's Eve across the country.
+Wilson said the incident marks what was otherwise a mostly well-behaved New Year's Eve across the country.